 As noted above, there might be certain jobs or positions that (legally) require the use of PPE.
 The main area where this would apply would be for construction trades, such as bricklaying, scaffolding, civil engineering, and job that requires the worker to be wearing personal protection gear.

 Sometimes, but not always, the employer would cover these expenses.
-If not, then you would have an allowable Tax relief claim.
+If not, then you would have an allowable Tax rebate claim.

 4. Mileage / Transportation Costs